School of Education

 The School of Education strategic plan is grounded in twin pillars that highlight areas of strength and opportunity for the school: 1) Health, Wellness and Education across the Lifespan; and 2) Diversity Issues in the Preparation of Education and Health Professionals.
-These pillars reflect the School of Education’s mission, and address areas of recognized need, locally, nationally and globally.

 Facilitate a Positive, Balanced and Productive Work Environment

-Innovate in Research, Teaching and Service
+Innovate in Teaching

 Establish Our Brand